Reliability of Wikipedia: Science and medicine

 A study in 2011 came to the result that categories most frequently absent in Wikipedia's drug articles are those of drug interactions and medication use in breastfeeding.
 Other categories with incomplete coverage were descriptions of off-label indications, contraindications and precautions, adverse drug events and dosing.
 Information most frequently deviating from other sources used in the study were that of contraindications and precautions, drug absorption and adverse drug events.

 A 2012 study reported that Wikipedia articles about pediatric otolaryngology contained twice as many errors and omissions as the medical database eMedicine.

 In a U.S. study in 2014, 10 researchers examined 10 Wikipedia health articles of the most costly medical conditions in the United States and found that 90% of the entries contained errors and statements that contradicted latest medical research.
 However, according to Stevie Benton of Wikimedia UK the sample size used in the research may have been too small to be considered representative.

 Only part of the data was made public, and for two statements that were released for other researchers to examine, the claim that Wikipedia's statements were contradictory to the peer-reviewed literature was called into question.
+However, more open studies, published in 2017 and 2020, concluded, that Wikipedia provided less accurate medical information than paid-access online encyclopedias.

 A 2014 study published in PLOS One looked at the quality of Wikipedia articles on pharmacology, comparing articles from English and German Wikipedia with academic textbooks.
 It found that "the collaborative and participatory design of Wikipedia does generate high quality information on pharmacology that is suitable for undergraduate medical education".

+A 2024 review of online information sources for healthcare-related research cautioned against using Wikipedia as a primary reference, and noted its value as a resource to identify sources of information.
+Jarry said in 2024 that evaluating Wikipedia's reliability on medicine or any subject is challenging and that researchers "have to pick a sample and hope it is representative," saying also that "Wikipedia, overall, has no business being this good."